2023 Term 2 Week 7 9 June 2023

 Our U18 representatives, Declan Brown, Levi Dangerfield, Harry Davison-Long and Mason Duke, had good showings in a 12-12 draw against ISA3 and a 5-17 loss to CHS2.
 These games are incredibly competitive as players vow for selection in NSW Schools teams to compete at the national championships in the school holidays.

-The U18 team have one more games on the last Friday of term before the U16s play in the U16 Schoolboy Championships on the first weekend of the holidays.
+The U18 team have one more game on the last Friday of term before the U16s play in the U16 Schoolboy Championships on the first weekend of the holidays.

 Stack Team APP